marafathussain/marafathussain.github.io/_pages/awards.md

 **Medical Image Computing and Computer Assisted Intervention Society, Oct 2019**\
 Received an award of 750 US$ to attend the premier conference, the International Conference on Medical Image Computing and Computer Assisted Interventions (MICCAI), held in Boston, MA.

-✰ <strong style="color: blue;font-size:22px">Graduate Research Assistantship</strong>\
-**The University of British Columbia, 2013-2015**\
-Received a full scholarship of 18,000CAD/year for 2 years from the department of Electrical and Computer Engineering, UBC.
-This fellowship funded the Master of Applied Science (MASc) research in Biomedical Engineering at the University of British Columbia, Vancouver, Canada.

 ✰ <strong style="color: blue;font-size:22px">Graduate Support Initiative</strong>\
 **The University of British Columbia, May 2013, Sep 2015, Sep 2016**\
 Award of 4,000 CA$ offered to graduate students demonstrating evidence of strong academic performance throughout the university studies.